jwhite37/csc253Midterm/README.md

     PyObject *globals = PyFunction_GET_GLOBALS(func);			//Get a pointer to the functions globals
 ```

-Once the `fast_function` method is setup, the code takes the very first branch since `argdefs == NULL && co->co_argcount == n && nk==0 && co->co_flags == (CO_OPTIMIZED | CO_NEWLOCALS | CO_NOFREE)` is a true statement, notice we're checking to see how many argumements the Code Object has against how many arguments are on the stack, this is what makes this execution 'fast' as everything that's needed to complete the call is actually already loaded up and ready to go.
+Once the `fast_function` method is setup, the code takes the very first branch since `argdefs == NULL && co->co_argcount == n && nk==0 && co->co_flags == (CO_OPTIMIZED | CO_NEWLOCALS | CO_NOFREE)` is a true statement.
+Notice we're checking to see how many arguments the Code Object has against how many arguments are on the stack; this is what makes this execution 'fast' as everything that's needed to complete the call is actually already loaded up and ready to go and we can access it all by pointer arithmatic.

 The interesting bit of code here remaining in this function is the following.
 ``` C